emeth-/iom-reverse-engineering/README.md

 * Mission 6 = ["Sword_of_Deflection", "Sword_of_Deflection"].
 Our one start of match screenshot has double Sword_of_Deflection.
 On a mid-game screenshot, a Berserker_Battleaxe is seen.
 However, it is within the path of the Techo, who likely dropped it to pickup a Sword_of_Deflection - so I believe the Berserker_Battleaxe was not spawned in this Mission, but just carried over from the previous mission and then dropped.

 * Mission 7 = ["Double_Sword", "Halberd"].
 We have two Mission 7 screenshots, and both are double Halberds.
-The guide at http://home.neopets.com/templates/homepage.phtml?pet_name=happylark notes that it's unnecessary to pick up Halberds here, as their attack bonuses (+4) aren't any better than what you already have.
+[This guide](https://emeth-.github.io/iom-reverse-engineering/online_guides/backups_of_guides/happylark.html) notes that it's unnecessary to pick up Halberds here, as their attack bonuses (+4) aren't any better than what you already have.
 The Java clone includes "Double_Sword" here, which is identical in stats to the Sword of Deflection from the last level but without the ability to disenchant.
-I elected to keep this spawn chance here, even though not supported by screenshots, because the java game has it, and it fits in with the guide's note that the weapons here aren't worth picking up because they aren't better than what you already have (so gameplay is unchanged if I'm wrong and its Halberd).
+I elected to keep this spawn chance here, even though not supported by screenshots, because the java clone has it, and it fits in with the guide's note that the weapons here aren't worth picking up because they aren't better than what you already have (so gameplay is unchanged if I'm wrong and its Halberd).
 Also if Double_Sword does not go here... then it doesn't have a mission it spawns in.
+Follow-up note - [this guide](https://emeth-.github.io/iom-reverse-engineering/online_guides/backups_of_guides/GoldEyeGriffin%20got%20their%20homepage%20at%20Neopets.com.html), which is of iom v2 (with no enchantments) puts the double sword in mission 6 instead of the Sword of Deflection.
+That tells us that either double sword was removed in v3, or it was put as an alternative spawn in mission 7 as we have it.

 * Mission 8 = ["Magic_Lightening_Spell", "Magic_Lightening_Spell"].
 Single screenshot we have shows double Magic_Lightening_Spell.
 Text on video https://www.youtube.com/watch?v=644qdG2yd1w notes that you need to pickup a Magic_Lightening_Spell here for your Grundo.
 Java clone includes double "Magic_Lightening_Spell", so we'll roll with it.

 * Mission 9 = ["Double_Axe", "Double_Axe"].
-We have no screenshots or guides for this, so we'll just accept the Java clone's value.
+The java clone values are matched by (this guide)[https://emeth-.github.io/iom-reverse-engineering/online_guides/backups_of_guides/GoldEyeGriffin%20got%20their%20homepage%20at%20Neopets.com.html], though the guide is for v2 of IOM (and not v3) - so we'll go with these values.

 * Mission 10 = ["Double_Axe", "Magic_Lightening_Spell"].
-We have no screenshots or guides for this, so we'll just accept the Java clone's value.
+The java clone values are matched by (this guide)[https://emeth-.github.io/iom-reverse-engineering/online_guides/backups_of_guides/GoldEyeGriffin%20got%20their%20homepage%20at%20Neopets.com.html], though the guide is for v2 of IOM (and not v3) - so we'll go with these values.